cliosight/Docs/README.md

 ```

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>
 Tabular data from reports can be used to plot graphs and charts using any standard Javascript or Python libraries for data visualization, Chart.js, Plotly, HighCharts, D3.js, C3.js, Google charts to name a few in Javascript.
-One such example is an area chart with Chart.js that depicts datasets from three different data sources, viz. in-house MySQL, remote MySQL and cloud-hosted MySQL database instances accross different cloud service providers.
-Another example is that of the common pie charts.
-We can also display live figures and stats by adding simple client-side Javascript to a form or a page.
+One such example is an area chart with Chart.js that depicts datasets from three different data sources, viz. the in-house MySQL, a remote MySQL and a fully-managed MySQL database instance accross different cloud platforms.
+Another example is that of the common pie chart.
+We can also display live figures and stats by adding simple client-side Javascript to a form or an HTML.
 Below are the mentioned examples:
 Area chart with different datasources
 Pie chart